gortzaah/gortzaah.github.io/_pages/about.md

 ---

 I hold a Ph.D. in Integrated Mathematical Oncology.
-My expertise lies in creating realistic mathematical models that, when combined with experimental or clinical data, explain cancer evolution and predict other complex biological processes.
+I develop realistic mathematical models to understand the evolution of cancer and other complex biological processes.
+The essential part of my work involves integrating quantitative predictions with real-world experimental or clinical data obtained through close collaborations with clinicians and experimental biologists, allowing my model to have interdisciplinary and translational impact.

 ## 🧬 Past research focus
 I primarily use mathematical modeling and data analysis for my research.
-Because of the interdisciplinary nature of my research, I am actively collaborating with experimental biologists (and hopefully clinicians in the future).
 Some of my previous research focused on the following problems:
 * PhD: To understand when, why, and how specific mutation rates benefit cancers adapting to treatment.
 I also investigated the role of metabolic conversion in the emergence of treatment resistance, using pharmacokinetic (PK) modeling, and the limits of extrachromosomal DNA (ecDNA) during cancer evolution.
 * Research Assistant: Modeling autocatalytic enzyme kinetics and analyzing reaction kinetics databases
 * M.Sc.: Detecting causality in circadian rhythms models and data